 I coordinate support for students alongside tutors, concerns and strategies.
 The Educational Psychologist also provides links with some other support services and professionals from the Health Service.

 The Academy has links with local colleges, Connexions, the Education Welfare Service, Social Care and Health and some areas of the Health Service including therapy, CLDT, and CAMHS.
 The Academy aims to work as closely as possible with all relevant agencies in providing the best overall package of education and support for each individual student.

 My name is Michelle O’Reilly, Assistant Headteacher for Quality of Education leading on curriculum & assessment across Key Stages 1-4 and at Post 16.
 I also lead Research and Development at Cedars Trust working closely with colleagues within the Academy and across the region.
 Our aim is to explore and rigorously test educational methodologies to ensure we are using the most effective teaching methods for each of our learners and to share our research with the wider Specialist Education sector.

 I have been teaching at Cedars since 2004 and have taught in all Key Stages throughout my career here.
 Before coming to Cedars I taught in a range of mainstream settings in the North East.

 My name is Joanne Carr, Assistant Headteacher for KS1&2.
-I have been teaching at Cedars for nearly 15 years, working predominantly in Key Stages 1 and 2.
+I have been teaching at Cedars since 2003, working predominantly in Key Stages 1 and 2.
 I lead in Teaching and Learning across Key Stages 1 and 2 with a particular interest in the Foundation curriculum and Literacy, Language and Communication development.

 Before joining Cedars, I taught in mainstream and specialist settings throughout the North East.